xuankimtran/docs-1/pages/katalon-studio/docs/machine-id.md

     > Notes:
     >
-    > If you download Katalon Studio for the first time or are not logged in to any account in Katalon Studio, when you open Katalon Studio, the **Katalon Studio Activation** automatically pops up.
+    > If this is your first time opening Katalon Studio, the **Katalon Studio Activation** automatically pops up.

 2. In the **Katalon Studio Activation** log, you can view and copy your machine ID.